realworldocaml/book/en/objects.md

 To check whether an object `obj` has some method `foo : int`, one would attempt a coercion `(obj :> < foo : int >)`.

-More commonly, narrowing leads to poor object-oriented style.
+More pragmatically, narrowing leads to poor object-oriented style.
 Consider the following Java code, which returns the name of a shape object.